Kokuho (film): Plot

-16 years later in 2014, Shunsuke is posthumously granted the title of Hanai Byakko V. Kikuo is named a kokuho and is set to perform Heron Maiden in his honour.
-At an interview, Kikuo is asked what he is further seeking, to which he replies that he is looking for a certain type of scenery, the same answer he gave after his performance of Ninin Dojoji years ago.
-The interview photographer, revealed to be Ayase, tells him that although she has never seen him as a father figure due to his abandonment, she still cannot help being drawn in by his performances.
+Sixteen years later in 2014, the late Shunsuke has been posthumously granted the title of Hanai Byakko V, while Kikuo is named a kokuho.
+During an interview, Kikuo is asked what he is further seeking, to which he replies that he is looking for a particular "scenery", the same answer he gave after his performance of Ninin Dojoji years before.
+The interview photographer reveals herself to be the estranged Ayano, who cannot help but be drawn in by his performances.
+Kikuo performs Heron Maiden in Shunsuke's honor.